Austrian Science Fund

 • to analyse R&D activities and provide science policy expertise.

-The ARRS co-finances research and development activities from the state budget across all scientific domains with no thematic restrictions.
+The ARIS co-finances research and development activities from the state budget across all scientific domains with no thematic restrictions.

 Agencia Estatal de Investigación